Please ensure Javascript is enabled for purposes of website accessibility

 3. Team Make-Up: Finally, the Travel Director, Board Members, and Assigned Head Coach ensure each team has a balanced roster.
 Each team needs a reasonable distribution of guards and forwards/centers.
 Teams need players that can dribble, shoot, defend, rebound, etc. This aspect plays an important part of the final roster selection.
 Please understand, again, that no try-out process is perfect.
 The Danvers Boys Travel Basketball Board believes that by following the procedures and strategies outlined above, the team selection process is reasonably fair and just.

-4. Selected Teams and Rosters: There are typically two teams selected per grade.
-The Cape Ann League allows for play in 4 divisions, Divisions 1 through 4, with Division 1 having the highest level of competition, and 4 having the lowest.
-This is taken into account when the selection process takes place, as Danvers Boys Travel Basketball typically places one team in the highest division levels (Division 1 or 2), as well as one team in the lower division level (Division 3 or 4).
-With this being the case, the rosters are selected accordingly – typically, the “Cape Ann” team plays in the higher division level, and the “Eastern” team plays in the lower division level.
+For Grades 5-8, the Cape Ann League provides up to four divisions of play per grade, ranked in order of competition level (Grade 4 has fewer divisions, and only one competition level*).
+This is taken into account when the selection process takes place, as Danvers Boys Travel Basketball typically places one team in the higher competition level, as well as one team in the lower competition level.
+With this being the case, the rosters are selected accordingly – typically, the “Cape Ann” team plays in Division 1 or 2, and the “Eastern” team plays in Division 3 or 4.

-For grades 5 and 6, there are two teams selected per grade, and both teams must carry a minimum of 12 players per roster. *
+For grades 5 and 6, there are two teams selected per grade, and both teams must carry a minimum of 12 players per roster. **

 For grades 7 and 8, there are two teams selected per grade.
-The “Cape Ann” team must carry a minimum of 10 players per roster, and the “Eastern” team must carry a minimum of 12 players per roster. *
+The “Cape Ann” team must carry a minimum of 10 players per roster, and the “Eastern” team must carry a minimum of 12 players per roster. **

 bottom of page